smalapet/Java-RESTFul-API/README.md

 -MySQL

--Deployed on Apache Tomcat 7.0.61
+-Deployed on Apache Tomcat 7.0.61 on Linux machine

 Copyrights 2015 Sivarat Malapet all rights reserved.